mattpetersen/mattpetersen.github.io/_posts/2017-03-19-unity-can-be-beautiful.md

 # Wrapping up

-I hope you liked this walk-through that lets your Unity environment mimick the minimalism of Arch.
+I hope you liked this walk-through to get your Unity desktop uncluttered.
 Feel free to change the color of the active window border in `gtk.css`, or make any other modifications.
 Do be careful messing around with compizconfig.

 One more quick Unity beautification you can do is better font rendering.
 Just install infinality, choose the setting called _infinality_, and then edit one line inside of a CSS file to also reflect _infinality_.
 The tutorial I followed for all that is [here](http://www.webupd8.org/2013/06/better-font-rendering-in-linux-with.html).
 That's it - cheers, and welcome to the most beautiful operating system of your life :)